Christian Sahlén

 Art/Design: Trifold pamphlet with nitial details and an overhead map of the job location appear on the inside folds, and NPC and complication/aftermath details on the outside panels.

-Usability: Font and background color choices indicate different kinds of content throughout the supplement, with headings/labels visually distinct from the body text.
+Usability: Available only in print form.
+Font and background color choices indicate different kinds of content throughout the supplement, with headings/labels visually distinct from the body text.
 Organization of material allows for easy reading and comprehension of mission specifics from first to last panel.

 Page 1 of 1